primiano/perfetto-docs/docs/concepts/config.md

 * `file_write_period_ms (uint32)`:
 Overrides the default drain period (5s).
 Shorter periods require a smaller userspace buffer but increase the performance intrusiveness of tracing.
-The tracing service will ignore periods too small (< 100ms).
+If the period given is less than 100ms, the tracing service will use a period of 100ms.

 * `max_file_size_bytes (uint64)`:
 If set, stops the tracing session after N bytes have been written.
 Used to